• 120 Ezra Rust Dr., Saginaw, MI 48601

 Welcome to the Saginaw Arts & Enrichment Commission

-Housed in the award winning Andersen Enrichment Center, the Saginaw Arts & Enrichment Commission was founded in 1986 on a simple and powerful premise: that the arts enrich lives, expand minds and form a vital thread in the fabric of a community.
-Through vision, leadership, education, advocacy and funding, the Arts Commission nurtures, supports, and promotes artists and artistic organizations in Saginaw County and surrounding areas.
+Located in the award-winning Andersen Enrichment Center, the Saginaw Arts and Enrichment Commission was established in 1986 with a clear and compelling mission: to enhance lives, broaden perspectives, and weave the arts into the cultural fabric of our community.
+Through visionary leadership, education, advocacy, and funding, the Commission fosters, supports, and promotes artists and arts organizations throughout Saginaw County and the surrounding area.

-Recognizing that a community which encourages, supports and fosters the arts empowers its citizens to think, work and live creatively, the Arts Commission works to provide an environment in which the arts thrive.
+Understanding that a community that values and supports the arts empowers its citizens to think creatively, work innovatively, and live vibrantly, the Arts Commission is dedicated to cultivating an environment where the arts flourish and inspire.

 Upcoming Events